The India Center

 The India Center at UCF and the Global Perspectives Office at UCF are pleased to provide an opportunity for an outstanding UCF student, undergraduate (at least junior level) or graduate, to serve as an India Fellow.
 Click here for more information about the fellowship.

-The Fall 2017 India Fellow is Stephanie Melendez.
-She is a senior at the University of Central Florida pursuing a bachelor’s degree in International and Global Studies, with a minor in Diversity and Social Inequality.
-She is a member of the National Organization for Women at UCF and a LEAD Scholar.
-Her research interests include women’s rights, LGBTQ+ rights and guerrilla warfare in developing countries.
-Upon graduation, she plans on pursuing a full time job in the intelligence community.
+The Spring 2018 India Fellow is Joseph Behr.
+He is a Junior at the University of Central Florida pursuing an undergraduate degree in International and Global Studies, with a minor in Russian Studies.
+He is a member of the Russian Club and works at the United States Tennis Association.
+His research interests include international politics, causes of war and military strategy.
+Upon graduation, he plans on pursuing a full time job in the intelligence community.
 A student of Russian, Behr has traveled throughout Europe and East Asia.
 To learn about other fellows and scholars, click here.